mhardcastle/lotss-catalogue/flowchart_dr2/README.md

 ### `add_gaus_info.py`
 Operates on the presorted catalogue: LoTSS_DR2_v100.srl_{h}.lr-full.presort.hdf5

+required columns in radio catlogue with LR outputs
+* lr - likelihood ratio -> LR (=lr when above the threshold, =nan otherwise)
+* UNWISE_OBJID - unwise match name -> LR_name_wise
+* UID_L - legacy match name -> LR_name_l
+* ra, dec - position of match - LR_ra, LR_dec

-required to set the log LR thresh (lLR_thresh).
+Need to set the log LR thresh (lLR_thresh) which is hardcoded.
 For DR2 this is different for the 0hr and 13hr fields, and within the 13hr field it is different above and below LR_thresh_dec (=32.375)

 script adds more info from the Gaussians and calculates the Msource special cases:
 * Ng - the number of Gaussians making up the source